KonstantinLeyde/light-v1/README.md

 # LIGHT

+For the updated code that works in spherical coordinates, see the [updated code](https://github.com/KonstantinLeyde/light).

 **L**arge-scale structure for the **I**nference of the **G**alaxy field with **H**amiltonian **M**onte-**C**arlo

 **LIGHT** is a Bayesian framework for reconstructing the galaxy field and underlying dark matter field using Hamiltonian Monte Carlo (HMC), and more specifically [NumPyro](https://num.pyro.ai/en/stable/).
 This package is designed to improve the inference of cosmological parameters with gravitational waves and galaxy catalogs, a.k.a. the dark siren method.